 Poison made their mark by polishing glam rock down to radio-friendly Hollywood pop-metal.
 As the band's guitarist, C.C.
 DeVille, will tell you, it’s pretty hard to live down a past like that—he’s certainly endured a lot of criticism since the Nineties, and been the brunt of one too many jokes in magazines like this one.
 So to make it up to him, we’ve decided to give him a special—and 100-percent genuine—tribute.

-10“Fallen Angel” This is the signature C.C.
+This is the signature C.C.
 DeVille rhythmic motif if there ever was one, and in it he plays the sus4 chord up to arena-rock anthem proportions.
-Interestingly, his attention to composition carries over to his solo, where he begins by riding a few sustained notes, saving the burst of speed for the last possible moment.
+His attention to composition carries over to his solo, where he begins by riding a few sustained notes, saving the burst of speed for the last possible moment.

-7 “Swampjuice (Soul-O)” Give the blond balm-shell an acoustic guitar and he spits out Nashville guitar licks with heavy-metal ’tude in a Jimmy Page-like reworking of a country blues.
+Give Deville an acoustic guitar and he spits out Nashville guitar licks with heavy-metal ’tude in a Jimmy Page-like reworking of a country blues.
 It takes some serious technique to pull this stuff off without the help of electric effects.

-2 “Life Goes On” This could be DeVille’s crowning moment as a lead player.
+This could be DeVille’s crowning moment as a lead player.
 In fact, his phrasing here—drawn-out bends interspersed with exceedingly melodic bursts of speed—recalls Brian May’s style.
-Yes, that’s high praise, C.C.
-Also of note is his keen sense of rhythm; intentional or not, his lines are delightfully unpredictable when they go against the beat.
+Also of note is his keen sense of rhythm.
+His lines are delightfully unpredictable when they go against the beat.